Punitive damage awards meant to halt bad behavior

 In IC 34-51-3-6, the person to whom the punitive damages were awarded will receive 25% of the award and the remaining 75% will be deposited by the Indiana State Treasurer into the violent crimes victim’s compensation fund with an option for the State Attorney General to negotiate and compromise the State of Indiana’s 75% portion of the punitive damage award.

 Experienced Personal Injury and Product Liability Attorneys

-If you or someone you know has been injured in an accident, it’s important to speak with an experienced personal injury lawyer.
-The law firm of Ward & Ward has over 85 years of combined experience in personal injury law including car, motorcycle, trucking accidents and wrongful death claims.
+If you or someone you know has been injured in an accident, it’s important to speak with an experienced personal injury lawyer in Indianapolis, IN.
+Ward & Ward Law Firm has over 85 years of combined experience in personal injury law including car, motorcycle, trucking accidents and wrongful death claims.
 Our firm receives no legal fees or expenses unless we collect damages on your behalf.
 Call Charlie Ward today at 317-639-9501 for a free evaluation of your claim.